 Established US software-defined storage provider, Gridstore, has kicked off its entry into the UK market with a PR campaign created and managed by Spreckley.
-The PR agency has been appointed by Gridstore to raise the company’s profile in the UK IT channel, and introduce its storage technology to the market with a full and ongoing media and analyst relations programme.
+The PR agency has been appointed by Gridstore to raise the company’s profile in the UK IT channel, and introduce its data storage technology to the market with a full and ongoing media and analyst relations programme.

 Spreckley has a long-standing and firmly established history in the B2B storage market both in the UK and globally, having worked with brands such as Legato, LSI, WHIPTAIL (now Cisco) and SMART Storage Systems.